With the youth of India highly attracted to Korean dramas and Korean music bands, their culture is slowly being incorporated into ours.

 They also prevent the clogging of pores.
 Korean skincare promotes the use of a light physical or chemical exfoliant that can be used up to 3 times a week.

-The fourth and a very essential step in this routine is the use of a toner.
-The cleansers and exfoliants tend to disrupt the skin’s pH and this is when the toner comes into play.
+The fourth essential step in this routine is the use of toner.
+The cleansers and exfoliants tend to disrupt the skin’s pH, and this is when the toner comes into play.
 Its major function is to balance the skin’s pH into its usual acidic state.

-The skin also tends to be a bit dry at this point and toners bring back the moisture of the skin.
-In the recent past, toners have been introduced with antioxidant, anti-inflammatory properties, and other beneficial additives.
+The skin also tends to be a bit dry at this point, and toners bring back the skin’s moisture.
+Toners have been introduced with antioxidant, anti-inflammatory properties, and other beneficial additives in the recent past.
 They tend to be moisturizing and calming as compared to alcohol-based ones.

-The fifth step is the essence which is not essentially the most popular, but surely a necessary one.
+The fifth step is the essence which is not essentially the most popular but indeed a necessary one.
 Essences are formulated with fermented ingredients and are meant to hydrate and protect the skin.

 They are a water-based amalgam of serum and toner.
-They prevent the skin from withering and also help in making the skin radiant without any pigmentation.
+They prevent the skin from withering and help make the skin radiant without any pigmentation.

 The sixth step is the treatment of skin problems by providing them with extra care.
 It refers to treating specific ailments like active acne, wrinkles, or scars.

-It usually contains a serum that brings back the moisture of the skin and targets skin abnormalities.
+It usually contains a serum that brings back the skin’s moisture and targets skin abnormalities.
 The serum must be applied to the acne and the wrinkle-prone areas to reap its maximum benefit.

 7. Sheet mask

 The seventh step is to put on a sheet mask and bask in its greatness.
-They are serum-soaked masks suitable for all skin types and are face-shaped to ensure maximum reach of the product.
+They are serum-soaked masks suitable for all skin types and are face-shaped to ensure maximum product reach.

 They also contain hydrating essence that provides the skin with required minerals and hence, nourishes it.
-Just like the exfoliant, it can be used 2 to 3 times a week.
+Like the exfoliant, it can be used 2 to 3 times a week.